 We argue that when the four perspectives are taken together, as a whole they provide access to mastering what leader and leadership actually are.
 This enables us to get our arms around the being of a leader and the effective exercise of leadership.
 Having mastered this overall context, we can then get our hands on the levers and dials of being a leader, and the effective exercise of leadership.

-What follows – in a single pdf document of well over 900 pages of PowerPoint slides, Word documents, and exhibits – is a collection of virtually all the materials used in the course, including the student course evaluations for this course and previous courses.
+What follows – in a single pdf document of 1000+ pages of PowerPoint slides, Word documents, and exhibits – is a collection of virtually all the materials used in the course, including the student course evaluations for the courses taught by the authors.

 Keywords: Leadership, Ontology, Ontological Model of Human Nature, Ontological Constraints, Perceptual Constraints, Functional Constraints

 Suggested Citation: Suggested Citation

 Do you have a job opening that you would like to promote on SSRN?

 Integridad: Un Modelo Positivo Que Incorpora Fenomenos Normativos de Moral, Etica y Legalidad - Abreviado (Integrity: A Positive Model that Incorporates the Normative Phenomena of Morality, Ethics, and Legality - Abridged)

 Lectura Introductoria Para ser un Líder y el Efectivo Ejercicio de Liderazgo: Un Modelo Ontológico/Fenomenológico (Introductory Reading for Being a Leader and the Effective Exercise of Leadership: An Ontological/Phenomenological Model)